camaraproject/NumberVerification/documentation/SupportingDocuments/CAMARA Number Verification — Operator Token Acquisition.md

 ---

 The Application is split into **App Frontend** (running on the device — calls `CredentialManager`, no direct contact with the Aggregator) and **App Backend** (server-side — calls the Aggregator and the NV API).
-The interface between them is **not standardised by this document** — it is part of each App's own private API design.
+The interface between them is **not described by this guide** — it is part of each App's own private API design.
 Two logical exchanges are shown as `[App API — TBD]`: (1) Frontend asking Backend for a ready-to-submit OpenID4VP request; (2) Frontend handing the resulting SD-JWT back to Backend.
 App developers are free to shape these endpoints however they prefer (REST, GraphQL, push channel, etc.).

 ```mermaid
 sequenceDiagram